What is a Trade Mark Opposition?

 • Appeal – The losing party has 28 days if they wish to submit an appeal to either an appointed person or the High Court.
 The appointed person’s decision is final and cannot be appealed, however High Court decisions may be challenged in the court of appeal.

 Within each of these steps are several smaller steps and possibilities depending on the response, or lack of, from either party.
-Thankfully our expert team of trade mark lawyers are well practiced in trade mark opposition proceedings and would be happy to help!
+Thankfully our expert trade mark lawyer team are well practiced in trade mark opposition proceedings and would be happy to help!

 How long does the trade mark opposition process take?